tmullaly/thomasmullaly.com/source/resume/index.markdown

 #### IT Consultant, Boston, MA

-Contracted for various startups providing IT strategy and support.
+Contracted part-time for various startups providing IT strategy and support.
 Desktop management, security solutions, network solutions and general troubleshooting.

 ### Ruby On Rails Developer 2010-2012